 BEST TIP: Since you’re whipping several ingredients, not just whipping the cream, let the stand mixer do its magic so it’s easier on you.

 - 1 1/2 large prepared pecan pies from the bakery section of the market

 - 8 oz. block of Philadelphia Cream Cheese, at room temperature

 - 1/2 cup powdered sugar

 - 1/2 cup pecan pieces, toasted

-Cut pie into 1-inch cubes and layer half in the bottom of a trifle dish.
+- Cut pie into 1-inch cubes and layer half in the bottom of a trifle dish.

-Layer with remaining pie pieces and top with cream cheese mixture.
+- Layer with remaining pie pieces and the remaining cream cheese mixture.

-Cover and refrigerate for 8 hours or overnight.
+- Cover and refrigerate for 8 hours or overnight.